 Report 6: Provisionally claimed invoices

 Marking of invoices provisionally claimed and report based on the same.

 Now that taxpayers can claim only 10% extra provisional ITC in 3B, it becomes essential for taxpayers to keep a track of those invoices on which ITC is claimed provisionally as well as those being claimed as actual along with the month in which it is claimed.
 This is because if such invoice claimed provisionally comes in GSTR2A later then in such case we cannot claim ITC on that invoice again in next month.
 Based on this marking report can be downloaded month-wise for deriving the amounts of actual and provisional ITC.

 A screenshot of such report from IRIS Sapphire- our GST Software

 All the above reports can be derived from the reconciliation results.

 The entire process of reconciliation can be done effortlessly with our GST Solution – IRIS Sapphire.
-The reconciliation module of IRIS Sapphire is built to handle all these scenarios, so that you get a better reconciled report on ITC Claim.
+The reconciliation module of IRIS Sapphire is built to handle all these scenarios so that you get a better reconciled report on ITC claims.